Delaram-M/multiprocess-matrix-multiplication/README.md

+# Multi-process Matrix Multiplication

+This program multiplies two specific 2*2 matrices using the MPI library.

 # Instructions

-need to be installed:
+You first need to install:
 - MPI application
 - mpi4py python module

-to execute the program:
+To execute the program:
-1. open terminal.
+1. Open a terminal.
-2. navigate to the directory of the script.
+2. Navigate to the directory of the script.
-3. execute command: ``` mpiexec -n 5 python mpi_multiplication.py ```
+3. Execute command: ``` mpiexec -n 5 python mpi_multiplication.py ```.

+This will run the program with 5 processors.